vesoft-inc/nebula-docker-compose/README.md

 docker pull vesoft/nebula-console:nightly
 ```

-If you want to update nebula-console for the Nebula Graph 2.0 pre-release, run the following command instead.
+If you want to update nebula-console for the Nebula Graph v2.0, run the following command instead.

 ```Shell
 docker pull vesoft/nebula-console:v2-nightly